 The last couple of years have been testing times for the Saudi Arabian economy.
 Middle East’s “Desert Kingdom” has relied exclusively upon its oil revenues, which historically accounted for 93% of its export earnings.
 But oil prices crashed over the past three years – policies pursued by Prince Mohammad bin Salman (MbS) contributed in no small measure.

-From 2014 to 2016, there was a 70% decline in oil prices, with West Texas Intermediate (WTI) benchmark falling from $115 per barrel to around $33; it currently trades at around $55.
-Saudi growth rate has thus plummeted by over 85%, from 11.4% in 2003 to a mere 1.7% in 2016 – forcing the kingdom to deficit financing.
-Challenge staring the policy makers was now obvious.
+From 2014 to 2016, there was a 70% decline in oil prices, with the West Texas Intermediate (WTI) benchmark falling from $115 per barrel to around $33; it currently trades at around $55.
+The Saudi growth rate has thus plummeted by over 85%, from 11.4% in 2003 to a mere 1.7% in 2016 – forcing the kingdom to deficit financing.
+Challenge staring the policymakers was now obvious.

-Kingdom’s 21st century challenges are compounded by its historical baggage.
-From 1930’s onwards, it has relied on persuading the population to support the House of Saud, by offering a “cradle to grave nanny state”.
+Kingdom’s 21st-century challenges are compounded by its historical baggage.
+From the 1930s onwards, it has relied on persuading the population to support the House of Saud, by offering a “cradle to grave nanny state”.
 Royalty ensured loyalty, through high subsidies, undeserved salaries, cheap fuel, low utility costs along with very low levels of taxes.

 UAE, its junior GCC partner, by contrast, has been working on this policy for decades (currently 71% of its economy is based on non-oil revenues – thanks to the amazing brain waves emerging from the tiny Dubai) Saudi Arabia by contrast, with no other alternative sources of finance, saw its forex reserves depleted by a whopping $150 billion in 2014 and $115 billion in 2015.